Alutulu/bet-app-desktop/README.md

 # Bet App (for desktop)

 Was developped and build with Electron, React.\
-Uses Typescript, Redux and Json-server.
+Uses Typescript, Sass, Redux and Json-server.

 This is a front-end oriented project.